-Sites which benefit from designation at an International and European Level, including Ramsar sites, SPAs and SACs, will be afforded the highest level of protection.
-Development proposals that are likely to have an adverse effect on the integrity of such sites will not be permitted unless exceptional circumstances can be clearly demonstrated.
+"Ramsar sites, SPAs and SACs [including proposed Ramsar sites, potential SPAs, possible SACs and sites identified, or required, as compensatory measures for adverse effects on such sites], will be afforded the highest level of protection.
+Development proposals that are likely to have an adverse effect on the integrity of such sites and/or their functionally linked habitats will not be permitted unless exceptional circumstances can be clearly demonstrated.
+Such circumstances will only exist if: